Taking Care of You After a Coaching Session

 Step 2: Release Over-Responsibility

-• Did I say the right thing?
+Did I say the right thing?

-• Did I challenge their thinking enough?
+Did I challenge them enough?

-• Should I have guided the conversation differently?
+Should I have guided the conversation differently?

-• I do not need to have all the answers.
+I do not need to have all the answers.

-• I trust my client’s process, even when it’s unclear.
+I trust my client’s process, even when it’s unclear.

-• I showed up with presence, and that is enough.
+I showed up with presence, and that is enough.

 Step 3: Reset & Ground Yourself

-Simple ways to reset:
+A few simple ways to reset:

-• Listen to a favorite song, sip a cup of tea, or engage in a small ritual that signals a reset.
+• Play a song, sip a cup of tea, or do something small that signals a reset.
+Let it be easy.

 Step 4: Celebrate What’s Going Well